 About 85% of patients with MCL have a characteristic genetic lesion known as a reciprocal translocation, in which short segments of one chromosome are moved to another chromosome.
 The characteristic change in MCL involves chromosomes 11 and 14 and is called t(11;14).
-The exchange of chromosomal material occurs at the location of the cyclin D1 gene on chromosome 11; the change causes an overproduction of cyclin D1, a protein that stimulates tumor cell division and growth.
-This genetic change is considered to be a driver in the behavior of MCL, which likely works together with other genetic defects to cause MCL.
+The exchange of chromosomal material occurs at the location of the cyclin D1 gene (BCL-1, now referred to as CCND1) on chromosome 11; the change causes an overproduction of cyclin D1, a protein that stimulates tumor cell division and growth.
+This genetic change is considered a driver in the behavior of MCL, which likely works together with other genetic defects to cause MCL.
 In a small number of patients, t(11;14) is not present.
 In most of these patients without the characteristic translocation, other genetic changes cause excess production of cyclin D1.

 What are risk factors for mantle cell lymphoma?

-There is a lack of agreement in the medical literature on specific risk factors for MCL, although family history and certain genetic changes have been identified that increase the risk .
-Males are affected about four times as commonly as females.
+There is a lack of agreement in the medical literature on specific risk factors for MCL, although family history and certain genetic changes have been identified that increase the risk.
+MCL affects males about four times as commonly as females.
 Blacks and Asians are less likely than whites to develop MCL.
 Age is a risk factor; the median age of MCL onset is 60 years of age with an age range of 35-85 years.